SwellRT/swellrt/README.md

 **Post installation**

-Visit "http://localhost:9898" to check server installation and try some demos.
+Visit "http://localhost:9898" and "http://localhost:9898/chat" to check server installation and try some demos.

 ### MongoDB